JamesTwisleton/tplight-web/README.md

 color picking and setting code to interface with server stored patterns.
 - [ ] Saving user created patterns to file.
 - [ ] Using sockets to more efficiently persist state between server and clients.
+- [ ] More fluid frontend speed changes.
+Previously had it set to change in increments of 5, but decided it lacked granularity.
+Make it so when you hold down the button, it slowly increases in speed (IE, how fast the BPM changes).
 - [ ] Image based color changes
 - [ ] Real time image based color changes